A. HPC Login Node Use

 created on that resource.

-Who qualifies as a PI?
+a.
+Who qualifies a as a PI?

 Principal Investigators (PIs) are any University of Wyoming faculty member with an

-extended-term position with UW, or Graduate Students in a limited capacity (see below).
+or Graduate Students in a limited capacity (see below).

 Faculty member position designation does not extend to Adjunct nor to Emeritus Faculty.